 These shared mode vehicles are not as big as transit vehicles.
 What makes micro transit so important is that it is extremely flexible when it comes to creating routes and locating the perfect stops.

 The shared mobility industry has also seen the rise of Shared Autonomous Vehicles.

 Today, it’s about finding out how shared ability trends will make an impact on the future.
 Shared mobility isn’t the only answer we should be looking for - as research suggests it can only lead to a partial reduction in car ownership.

 A 2017 McKinsey survey , for instance, talks about how as many as 67% of U.S. respondents stated that they preferred to drive their own cars than look for mobility options.
-It’s a worrying trend, given that 63% of them stated that they wouldn’t their vehicles in for shared mobility, even if they got rides for free.
+It’s a worrying trend, given that 63% of them stated that they wouldn’t use their vehicles for shared mobility, even if they get free rides.